 Yemen depends on imports.
 Fighting and the blockade imposed in 2017 by the international coalition led by Saudi Arabia have severely disrupted these supplies.
 Before the conflict, the country imported 90% of its basic foodstuffs.
 Today, almost nothing gets through.

 When supplies do reach the market, months of rocketing inflation means they are impossible to afford.
 The price of petrol has tripled in three years.
 According to the NGO Care, on 31 October, one kilo of rice cost 65% of the average daily income.
 People, especially from rural areas, are unable to access services due to their cost and the price of transportation.

 Most wages are no longer paid.
 Teachers, medical staff and administrative personnel no longer have the means to support themselves.
 Since most refuse to work without pay, services collapse.Services have also been affected by fighting and the destruction of public infrastructure: 50% of health facilities are no longer in operation.

-HI has set up an emergency rehabilitation service in Sana'a.
+In response to the Yemen conflict, HI has set up an emergency rehabilitation service in Sana'a.
 One of HI's physiotherapists, Aiman al-Mutawak, explains what makes rehabilitation in conflict situations unique.

 HI begins the patient’s rehabilitation care the day after their operation.
 We supply them with technical aids, such as crutches, so they can walk without help.
 This restores some of their mobility and dignity.
 They can go to the bathroom alone, without needing someone to take them.
 Psychologically, it makes a big difference.